A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Results

-The regression for each of the 3 approaches is presented in Fig.~\ref{fig:case2_u_results}, comparing a slice of the regression at $x=0.45$, with and without the adaptive sampling, against the DNS ground truth.
+The regression for each of the 3 approaches is presented in Fig.~\ref{fig:case2_u_results}, comparing a slice of the regression at $x=0.45$, with and without the adaptive downsampling, against the DNS ground truth.
 For the IsoUni approach (Fig.~\ref{fig:case2_u_results}(a)), which involves a very large number of bases, an overshoot is observed at $y^+ \approx 15$, accompanied by significant oscillations for $y^+ > 100$.
-Decreasing the number of bases would help reducing the oscillations in this region but would also degrades the results for $y^+ <100$.
+Decreasing the number of bases would help reducing the oscillations in this region but would also degrade the result for $y^+ <100$.
 Added to this is the significant computational cost of such a regression (\SI{170}{\second} for the IsoUni approach cf. Table \ref{tab:computation_times}).
-The adaptive sampling of the data helps in better retrieving the gradient by reducing the overshoot, but amplifies the oscillation for $y+ > 100$.
+The adaptive downsampling of the data helps in better retrieving the gradient by reducing the overshoot, but amplifies the oscillation for $y+ > 100$.

 By comparison, the IsoAdapt approach uses only a fraction of the number of basis functions.
 Its main advantage is the absence of oscillations for $y^+ > 100$, although it does not eliminate the overshoot.
-The adaptive sampling further improves gradient capture, and while the overshoot is significantly reduced, it is still noticeable around $y^+ \approx 40$.
+The adaptive downsampling further improves gradient capture, and while the overshoot is significantly reduced, it is still noticeable around $y^+ \approx 40$.
 Finally, the adaptive anisotropic method, due to its stretching, has improved capabilities in terms of gradient resolution, avoiding typical overshoot.
 This increase in resolution is stabilised by the penalty term to avoid oscillations.
-As visible from Fig.~\ref{fig:case2_u_results}(c), the regression with the adaptive sampling is excellent both in the close-wall region, where the gradient is well resolved without any overshoot, and in the far-wall region, where no oscillations are observed.
+As visible from Fig.~\ref{fig:case2_u_results}(c), the regression with the adaptive downsampling is excellent both in the close-wall region, where the gradient is well resolved without any overshoot, and in the far-wall region, where no oscillations are observed.
 It is worth noting that uniform sampling fails to produce satisfactory results in this case, as the number of points supporting the bases becomes insufficient, promoting convergence issues.